Half-Day Rogue Rafting Trips

 How long is the drive time to the Rogue River from Ashland, Oregon?

-The Rogue River is only 25 to 30 minutes from Ashland.
+The Rogue River is about a 30 minute drive from Ashland.

 Are there airports nearby?